preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/requests/index.rst

 + **Request sent to**: Select one or more users or groups to send the request to by e-mail.
 Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
 Note that the maximum number to send to can be set under "Settings".

 3. Add or remove pages as needed.
 4. Click REQUEST to save the Sign-off request and send it.
-If you don't nothing is saved.
+If you don't, nothing is saved.

 To add or remove pages
 ----------------------------